ankitects/anki-manual/src/editing.md

 - **Editing Font** allows you to customize the font and size used when editing notes.
-This is useful if you want to make unimportant information smaller, or increase the size of foreign characters which are hard to read.
+This is useful if you want to make unimportant information smaller, or increase the size of non-english characters which are hard to read.
 The changes you make here do not affect how cards appear when reviewing: to do that, please see the [templates](templates/intro.md) section.
 If you have enabled the "type in the